Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/transaction/README.md

-Spring Data XAP - Transactions support
+Spring Data Gigaspaces - Transactions support
 ======================================

-Spring Data XAP comes with a support of declarative Spring transactions based on `OpenSpaces` transaction managers.
+Spring Data Gigaspaces comes with a support of declarative Spring transactions based on `OpenSpaces` transaction managers.
 In order to apply transactional behaviour, the transaction manager must be provided as a reference when constructing the `GigaSpace` bean.

 In this example basic transaction manager configuration is provided along the use of `@Transactional` method and rollbacks.
 Pay attention to next points of transactional behaviour usage: